Maintaining Aid Eligibility

 If you are in warning status and fail to meet the cumulative minimums at the end of the next evaluation period, you will not be eligible for any federal aid.
 This will include grants, work-study, loans and institutional awards.

 Each students situation is different.
-So if you are unsure of how dropping, auditing or flunking classes will hurt your aid eligibility, please contact the Financial Aid Office.
+So if you are unsure of how dropping, auditing or failing classes will hurt your aid eligibility, please contact the Financial Aid Office at 541-383-7260.